Here’s an example of a complete project Flow in DSS:

 Any dataset originating from another DSS project is marked with a black rather than a blue square.

-See Exposed objects for more information on exposing objects between projects.
+See Shared objects for more information on exposing objects between projects.

 Visual recipes in DSS appear as yellow circles.
 The icon inside of the visual recipe indicates the type of recipe.
 For example, the broom icon represents a Prepare recipe; a funnel represents a Filter recipe; and a pile of squares represents a Stack recipe.

 See Data preparation for an explanation of visual recipes and the transformations that they can accomplish.